LanLi2017/WT-summer-2018-Lan-Li/Python_command/Backwards Compatible/Readme.md

 #### 3. Main Software

-1. Using BC-X-OR-X system (Backwards Compatible Extended OpenRefine Execute) to generate the Hybrid workflow (Add missing cluster info to the mass-edit operation)
+i.
+Using BC-X-OR-X system (Backwards Compatible Extended OpenRefine Execute) to generate the Hybrid workflow (Add missing cluster info to the mass-edit operation)

-2. Using BC_trans&reproduce to transfer the hybrid workflow into Original OR workflow through Openrefine server
+ii.
+Using BC_trans&reproduce to transfer the hybrid workflow into Original OR workflow through Openrefine server

-3. Using Yesworkflow model to generate the original Linear pipeline workflow into Linear and Serial-Parallel structure
+iii.
+Using Yesworkflow model to generate the original Linear pipeline workflow into Linear and Serial-Parallel structure